30 hours funded early education for eligible 3 and 4 year olds

-From 1 September 2017, the Government will be extending the free childcare entitlement for eligible working parents of 3 and 4 year-olds, to 30 hours per week for 38 weeks of the year.
-At Harpers we are stretching this offer over the 50 weeks we are open to fully support working parents meaning that you will receive 22hours of free childcare in total per week across the year.
+From 1 September 2017, the Government will be extending the funded childcare entitlement for eligible working parents of 3 and 4 year-olds, to 30 hours per week for 38 weeks of the year.
+At Harpers we are stretching this offer over the 50 weeks we are open to fully support working parents meaning that you will receive 22hours of funded childcare in total per week across the year.

 In order to qualify, both parents must be working (or sole parent in a lone-parent family) and each parent earns on average:

 • a weekly minimum equivalent to 16 hours at National Minimum Wage if aged under 25 or National Living Wage if aged over 25